coderamen666/srd-v3.5-md/spells/spells-s.md

 You can comprehend and communicate with plants, including both normal plants and plant creatures.
 You are able to ask questions of and receive answers from plants.
-A regular plant's sense of its surroundings is limited, so it won't be able to give (or recognize) detailed descriptions of creatures or answer questions about events outside its immediate vicinity.
+A regular plant’s sense of its surroundings is limited, so it won’t be able to give (or recognize) detailed descriptions of creatures or answer questions about events outside its immediate vicinity.

-The spell doesn't make plant creatures any more friendly or cooperative than normal.
+The spell doesn’t make plant creatures any more friendly or cooperative than normal.
 Furthermore, wary and cunning plant creatures are likely to be terse and evasive, while the more stupid ones may make inane comments.
 If a plant creature is friendly toward you, it may do some